 Assisted dying is provided as a free service by medical and nurse practitioners, usually in home and community settings.
-The person and the involved practitioners are supported by the Assisted Dying Secretariat (within the Ministry of Health) throughout the process.
+The person and the involved practitioners are supported by the clinical advisors at Te Whatu Ora throughout the process.

 The assisted dying process